Alfresco/docs-alfresco/content-accelerator/latest/configure/activewizard/index.md

 The AW admin gets the list of available queries from the `WizardQueryContainer`.
 After restarting ACA, the new query will be available in the list.

-## Testing Queries
+### Testing Queries
 Use the [Test Query] button in the AW Query admin to test your query.
 When testing queries, the application will ask for any query variable values before running the query.

-## Using a query in a Form Template
+### Using a query in a Form Template
 Since queries are configured separately from the form template, they can be used multiple times in one template, or even across multiple form templates.
 Queries that generate answers must be configured as a query action on a placeholder answer.
 For example:

 1. Create the question.
 Ex: Select Users (multi-select)
 1. Create an answer.
-  1. If the query you plan to use is a passthrough query:
-    1. set the answer value to the column name you'd like to use as the value.
-For example: `user_login_name`.
-    1. set the answer display text to the column name you'd like to use as the display text.
-For example: `user_name`.
-  1. If the query you plan to use is an ACA query, the answer value and display text can be anything you wish.
+1. The answer value and display text can be anything you wish.
 The values are not used by the ACA query code (but the front end admin requires something).
 1. Attach an Answer Impact to the question.
 Choose `Run a Query` as the type.
 Select your query from the query dropdown.
 1. Query variables will be presented below (if applicable).
 See below for how to resolve variables.

 If your query generates data, it may be configured at the question level rather than the answer level.
-Consult the Javadocs and/or code.

-### Resolving Query Variables
+#### Resolving Query Variables
 Query variables can be resolved in one of two ways:

-#### Choose a question
+##### Choose a question
 Questions on the form are listed in the dropdown.
 Choose one and the selected value(s) will be replaced before the query is executed.
 Care *must* be taken to ensure that the value will always be filled out.
 Therefore, you should not select a question that is either optional or later in the page flow.

-#### Type a value
+##### Type a value
 The admin can type in any value to replace a variable.
 Using our "users in groups" example from above, this option allows us to reuse the query multiple times.
 For example, one question could use `group_one` as the group name, whereas another question could use `group_two` as the group name.

 ## Launch Forms in Streamline Mode
 Some clients want to be able to launch directly into the form and show a confirmation page upon form completion.
-This page describes how to set this up.
+Follow along below in order to configure this option.

-## ACA Admin Config
+### ACA Admin Config
 First, go into the ACAadmin in the `Workflow -> Active Wizard Forms` section.
 Follow these steps:

 - Add your form template to the list of forms configured
 - Set an action to perform upon completion if desired.
 Setting this to start the approval route is common.
-- Change the slider to enable streamline mode for the form and configure related settings below.
+- Change the slider to enable streamline mode for the form.

-## Launch a form in Streamline Mode
+### Launching the form
 Forms can be launched in streamline mode by formatting the URL as:

 `<server>/ocms/activeform/<form-name>/streamline/new`